tracespace/gerber-to-svg/packages/pcb-stackup-core/README.md

 When constructing the stackup, a "mechanical mask" is built and applied to the final image to remove the image wherever there are drill hits.
 If the `maskWithOutline` option is passed as true, the stackup function will also add the board outline to this mechanical mask, effectively (but not literally) using the outline layer as a [clipping path](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/clipPath) for the final image.

 `maskWithOutline` works best if the outline layer is one or more fully-enclosed loops.
 If your board outline is not working, please open an issue to see if we can improve the masking process.

+#### create element and include namespace

+Both `gerber-to-svg` and `pcb-stackup-core` take a `createElement` function as an option.
+It defaults to [`xml-element-string`](https://github.com/tracespace/xml-element-string), which outputs a string.
+However, any function that takes a tag name, attributes object, and children array may be used.
+For example, you could pass in `React.createElement` and create virtual DOM nodes instead.

+If you choose to use this option, the function you pass into `pcb-stackup-core` must be the same one you passed into `gerber-to-svg`.

+The `includeNamespace` option specifies whether or not to include the `xmlns` attribute in the top level SVG node.
+Some VDOM implementations get angry when you pass the `xmlns` attribute, so you may need to set it to false.

 ### layer types